Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2014, Love and his colleagues traveled to the CEZ and collected blood samples from wolves to study their response to cancer-causing radiation.
 Some were also fitted with radio collars that collected information about their location and radiation exposure in real time.

-The study found that wolves in the CEZ were exposed to more than 11.28 millirems of radiation every day of their lives, more than six times the recommended level for workers.
+The study found that wolves in the CEZ were exposed to more than 11.28 millirems of radiation every day of their lives, more than six times the level allowed for workers.
 The study also found that wolves had immune system changes similar to those seen in cancer patients undergoing radiation therapy.
 Furthermore, genetic analysis showed that a portion of the wolf genome developed resistance to cancer.
 Similar findings were found in hundreds of semi-wild dogs living in the CEZ.
 In 2023, scientists found that stray dogs in Chernobyl were genetically different from dogs kept elsewhere in the world.

 Love’s discovery could have implications for human health.
 Love hopes to use the research to identify protective mutations that increase survival rates for people with cancer.
 But the Covid-19 pandemic and the war in Russia and Ukraine have prevented Love and his colleagues from returning to CEZ.
 They are not sure when they will be able to return.
 They presented their findings at the annual meeting of the Society for Integrative and Comparative Biology in Seattle, Washington.